 To use another example, when air travel became a mainstream consumer business, new job opportunities arose for positions like: pilots and flight attendants.
 Both are crucial to safe and effective consumer air travel.
 But let’s take a closer look at the roles they play.
 Dr. Nicola J. Millard addresses this in her Botman vs. Superagent keynote, and discusses the distinction between pivotal roles and proficiency roles – something that technology has helped to identify.
 Proficiency roles are those that require a high level of skill but don’t create any more value once performance has reached a certain threshold.
 On the other hand, pivotal roles also require high levels of skill but continually creates higher value for organizations as the standard of performance increases.
 With that being said, can you figure out which role is proficient and which one is pivotal in regards to the pilot and flight attendant example?

-One final example, specific to the contact center, is customer self-service technology – such as conversational AI platforms and AI agents.
+One final example is customer contact center self-service technology – such as conversational AI platforms and AI agents.
 Think of it as an add-on for your contact center – one that works as an empowering tool for your agents.
 By automating the handling of repetitive and menial tasks with virtual agents, live agents are then given the capability to tackle challenging problems that can help them evolve into high-value employees.
-The dull work is handed off to the machines, so that your agents can focus on important conversations.
-Human traits like compassion, empathy, and creativity are still as valuable as ever for these jobs, and it is something that AI cannot replicate.
+The dull work is handed off to the customer service automation, so that your agents can focus on important conversations.
+Human traits like compassion, empathy, and creativity are still as valuable as ever for these jobs, and it is something that self-service AI cannot replicate.
 This empowers humans and AI to work together – to make your contact center even better.